carpentries-incubator/byte-sized-rse-code-quality/episodes/introduction.md

 This session introduces the importance of code style and linting in writing clean, consistent, and maintainable code.
 You will learn how following a defined style guide improves code readability and collaboration, and how automated tools, known as linters, can help identify and fix style issues early in the development process.
 We will explore common linting tools and how to integrate them into your software development workflow.

-## Introduction to Code Style
+## Code Style

 ### Why Does Code Style Matter?

 Software development is inherently a collaborative activity.
 Even if you do not currently intend for anyone else to read your code, chances are someone will need to in the future — and that person might even be you, months or years later.
 By following and consistently applying code styling guidelines, you can significantly improve the readability and maintainability of your code.
 Consistency plays a vital role in this process.
 Adopting a clear set of style guidelines not only helps you write uniform code but also makes it easier to switch between projects.
 This is especially important when working as part of a team, where shared understanding and clarity are essential.

 ### Key Code Style Practices & Conventions